chaanakyaaM/Custom_Model_Evaluator/README.md

 ## Usage

-### 1. Prepare your ML Model and Feature Schema (IMPORTANT)
+### 1. IMPORTANT : Prepare your ML Model and Feature Schema

-- You need to bundle your trained model with feature schema into a pickle file.
+Your model file must include both:
+- A trained binary classification model.
+- A feature schema describing the model’s expected input features.

-- You can use [feature-schema](https://pypi.org/project/feature-schema) package to get the feature schema.
+You can use [feature-schema](https://pypi.org/project/feature-schema) package to get the feature schema.

 Here’s an example using feature_schema for creating pickle ```(.plk)``` file: